 Table 3 represents the detailed item contents used in the questionnaire.
-The instruments used are related to the inquired subject.
-Role modelling on ethical leadership is related to how the leaders behave ethically in front of their employees.
+The instruments used are related to the subject being inquired about.
+Role modelling on ethical leadership is related to how leaders behave ethically in front of their employees.
 The components of internal control

-4.0 RESULTS AND FINDINGS
+4.0 FINDINGS